Turban-Turbine | Commonly Confused Words

 etymology

-• A turban is often associated with cultural or religious dress, whereas a turbine is a mechanical device.
+• A turban is a kind of headwear, while a turbine is a mechanical device.

 © 2025 Lithium Lab Pte Ltd